 Begin by thinking of the things you have control over: cleaning the salon, communicating with your staff, and creating new sanitation processes.
-This is also a great time to think about any changes you may want or will now need to implement during this time to keep you, your clients, and your staff safe.
-For example, allowing for breaks in-between services to sanitise your stations.

 By giving yourself time to think about your re-opening plan, you will be able to focus on each key area of your business so you can reopen with a bang!
 Here are a few ideas to get you started.

-1) Map out a COVID-safe plan
+1) Revise your COVID-safe plan

 Plan ahead and pre-order any Personal Protective Equipment (PPE) ahead of time to maintain your sanitation standards once you are back in full swing.